-Inside The Organ at High Street: Great Pipes
+Inside The Organ at High Street: Pipes of the "Great" Division

 The biggest pipe, in the center, plays the note C, two octaves below middle C.